oalfawzan/oalfawzan/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&duration=1000&pause=1500&multiline=true&random=false&width=435&height=70&lines=Osama+Alfawzan;Data+Science+%7C+Machine+Learning)](https://git.io/typing-svg)

 👋 Welcome to my GitHub profile!
 I recently graduated with a Masters in Data Science from RMIT University.
-Data science is not just a career path for me; it's a passion.
-Delving into datasets, discovering insights, and building models to solve real-world problems excites me!
+Feel free to explore my portfolio for my projects and don't hesitate to reach out if you'd like to collaborate on a project or discuss data science topics!
 ## 🎓 Education
 - **Master of Data Science** - RMIT University
 - **Bachelor of Information Technology** - University of Tabuk